Hamilton, Ontario: Transportation

-The primary highways serving Hamilton are Highway 403 and the QEW.
+The primary highways serving Hamilton are Highway 403, the QEW, the Lincoln M. Alexander Parkway, and the Red Hill Valley Parkway.
 Other highways connecting Hamilton include Highway 5, Highway 6 and Highway 8.
 Public transportation is provided by the Hamilton Street Railway, which operates an extensive local bus system.
-Hamilton and Metrolinx will build a provincially-funded LRT line (Hamilton LRT) in the early 2020s.
+Hamilton and Metrolinx will build a provincially-funded LRT line (Hamilton LRT) in the 2020s.

 Intercity public transportation, including frequent service to Toronto, is provided by GO Transit.
-The Hamilton GO Centre, formerly the Toronto, Hamilton and Buffalo Railway station, is a commuter rail station on the Lakeshore West line of GO Transit.
-While Hamilton is not directly served by intercity rail, the Lakeshore West line does offer an off-peak bus connection and a peak-hours rail connection to Aldershot station in Burlington, which doubles as the VIA Rail station for both Burlington and Hamilton.
+The Hamilton GO Centre (formerly the Toronto, Hamilton and Buffalo Railway station), as well as Confederation GO Station and West Harbour GO Station are three commuter rail stations on the Lakeshore West line of GO Transit that serve the city, with the latter having hourly service to Toronto.
+Regional bus services operated by GO Transit also run to Brantford, Kitchener, and cities along the Ontario Highway 407.
+Aldershot station in nearby Burlington, is the intercity (Via Rail) station for both Burlington and Hamilton.

 In the 1940s, the John C. Munro Hamilton International Airport was a wartime air force training station.
 Today, managed by TradePort International Corporation, passenger traffic at the Hamilton terminal has grown from 90,000 in 1996 to approximately 900,000 in 2002 with mostly domestic and vacation destinations in the United States, Mexico and Central America.
-The airport's mid-term growth target for its passenger service is five million air travelers annually.
+The airport's mid-term growth target for its passenger service is five million air travellers annually.
 The airport's air cargo sector has 24–7 operational capability and strategic geographic location, allowing its capacity to increase by 50% since 1996; 91,000 metric tonnes (100,000 tons) of cargo passed through the airport in 2002.
 Courier companies with operations at the airport include United Parcel Service and Cargojet Canada.
 In 2003, the city began developing a 30-year growth management strategy which called, in part, for a massive aerotropolis industrial park centred on Hamilton Airport.
 Advocates of the aerotropolis proposal, now known as the Airport Employment Growth District, tout it as a solution to the city's shortage of employment lands.
 The closest other international airport to Hamilton is Toronto Pearson International Airport, located northeast of the city in Mississauga.

 A report by Hemson Consulting identified an opportunity to develop 1000 ha of greenfields (the size of the Royal Botanical Gardens) that could create an estimated 90,000 jobs by 2031.
 A proposed aerotropolis industrial park at Highway 6 and 403, has been debated at City Hall for years.
 Opponents feel the city needs to do more investigation about the cost to taxpayers.

 Hamilton also plays a major role in Ontario's marine shipping industry as the Port of Hamilton is Ontario's busiest port handling between 9 and 12 million tonnes of cargo annually.